L04DB4L4NC3R/covidcomm/README.md

 # A verified phone number (for testing)
 TWILIO_VERIFIED_NUMBER= ""

-# Service SID for Verifying phone numbers on the flyTWILIO_SERVICE_SID=""
+# Service SID for Verifying phone numbers on the fly
+TWILIO_SERVICE_SID=""
 ```

 * Run the following commands to get started: